A Clear Path to Concurrency in Swift 6.2

 nonisolated asyncmethods inherit the actor of their caller.- If called on

-@MainActor, they remain on the main thread. - This behavior is more intuitive and avoids unintended performance penalties.
+@MainActor, they remain on the main thread. - This avoids unintended thread switches and the resulting performance penalties.

 class Service {